 UNDP aims to enhance the government’s ability to deliver public services to the population in an efficient, effective, equitable and accountable manner, to consolidate a participatory democracy with a responsible civil society and to create an enabling environment for inclusive growth, private sector development and sustainable use of natural resources.
-UNDP supports Cambodia to achieve the Millennium Development Goals by 2015.
+UNDP supports Cambodia to achieve the Sustainable Development Goals (SDGs) by 2030.
 Critical challenges include: (i) the diversification of growth and the translation of growth into the reduction of poverty and inequalities in rural areas; (ii) sustainable and participatory management of natural resources that represent primary assets for the poor (including oil and gas, arable land, forestry and fisheries) and (iii) strengthening participatory democracy and good governance.
 UNDP also supports Cambodia to achieve priority goals and targets outlined in its National Strategic Development Plan (NSDP) in the fields of governance reforms, political processes, gender equity, environmental sustainability and rural energy, climate change and de-mining.
-These national goals are aligned with the MDGs.
+These national goals are aligned with the SDGs.

 UNDP in Cambodia continues to work closely with development partners to assist the country in its efforts to clear landmines and explosive remnants for war (ERWs) that still pose obstacles to development.
-Last year, more than 1,500 hectares of land were cleared of landmines and ERWs and later converted for use for agriculture, infrastructure development and housing.

 Climate change continues to be a key priority area, along with gender and disaster risk management in Cambodia.
-In this regard, the Climate Change Trust Fund, which is managed by UNDP, has awarded 19 grants to various line ministries, local government and civil society organizations working to build community resilience in different priority sectors.
+In this regard, the Climate Change Trust Fund, which is managed by UNDP, has awarded grants to various line ministries, local government and civil society organizations working to build community resilience in different priority sectors.
 Additionally, projects funded through GEF-Small Grant Programme are working to improve livelihoods of rural households, enhancing their abilities to cope with impacts of climate change.